pingswept/me30-website/content/logistics/syllabus.md

 Briana's office hours are:

-*   Mon/Wed 3:30-5pm, via ME 30 Slack and Zoom (Zoom link posted on Canvas)
+* To be determined

 Brandon's office hours are:

-*   Tues/Thurs 3-4:30pm, via ME 30 Slack and Zoom (https://tufts.zoom.us/my/brandon.of.nolop)
+* Tues/Thurs at high noon on the SEC patio, or possibly Zoom (https://tufts.zoom.us/my/brandon.of.nolop)
+* Brandon is also usually findable in Nolop.

 LA office hours are:

-*   Sun 8-10pm and Wed 7-9pm, via ME 30 Slack and Zoom (https://tufts.zoom.us/j/95848857971)
+* To be determined, via ME 30 Slack or possibly Zoom (https://tufts.zoom.us/j/95848857971)

 ## Course credit and time expectations

 ME 30 is a 4-SHU course with lab.
 The lab component will consist of a series of four independent projects.
 At Tufts, each SHU equates to 3 hours of student time per week.
 4-SHU courses are expected to require an average of 12 student hours per week.
 Typically, these hours are divided into about 3 hours of class time and 9 hours of lab/homework/study time.
-For Fall 2020, you can expect to spend roughly 1 hour with pre-recorded lectures, 1.5 hours in synchronous class meeting, up to 4 hours on studying/homework, and up to 5.5 hours on projects/lab time each week.
-Of course, exact hours spent on study, homework, and projects will vary by student and week.
+For Fall 2021, you can expect to spend roughly 2.5 hours in class meeting, maybe 1 hour on studying/homework, and the remaining 8.5 hours on project work each week.

 ## Learning electronics when life is really tough (and you might be in quarantine)

-We’re all facing challenges this year that we’ve never faced before.
+This pandemic is lingering a lot longer than any of us want it to.
 In ME 30 this semester, we hope to cultivate a supportive community of people who are helping each other take things one day at a time while also learning some electronics along the way.
-But, we know that some days, or even most days, life will be really hard this semester.
+But, we know that some days, life may still be hard this semester.
 In particular, you might find yourself needing to quarantine, grieve, care for a friend or family member, or care for yourself in this time with its many sources of anxiety and concern.
 As your instructors, we aim to be flexible when those situations arise, and to support you in taking care of yourselves and loved ones.
 We will work with you to amend due dates and find solutions that won’t negatively impact your grade in the course.
 Please feel free to reach out to us, even if just to remind us how hard it is to be a college student right now.

 ## Course expenses